Mahindra Satyam: History

 Satyam Computer Services was founded in 1987 and by 2008 earned revenues of over $2 billion, employing 52,000 IT professionals across the world.
 It was one of India's five top IT companies, and focused on the enterprise segment.
 It had an extensive client list including 185 Fortune 500 companies.
 The company was the subject of what was called India's biggest corporate scandal in January 2009 when then-chairman Byrraju Ramalinga Raju admitted in a letter to the Securities and Exchange Board of India that the corporate accounts had been falsified, adding approximately $1 billion to the company's cash and cash-related assets.
 The government appointed a board to oversee the sale of the company.
-Tech Mahindra offered to purchase a majority stake in April, 2009, and the company was rebranded as Mahindra Satyam in June 2009.
+Tech Mahindra offered to purchase a majority stake in April 2009, and the company was rebranded as Mahindra Satyam in June 2009.

 Tech Mahindra announced its plan to merge with Mahindra Satyam on 21 March 2012, after the boards of both companies gave their approval.
 The Bombay Stock Exchange, the National Stock Exchange, and the Competition Commission of India (CCI) also approved.
 Shareholders unanimously approved the move in January 2013.
 The merger ran into delays due to ambiguity over jurisdiction between investigating agencies and the government, and two tax cases totaling over ₹ 27 billion.
 On 11 June 2013 Andhra Pradesh High Court approved the merger, after the Bombay high court gave its approval.

 A new management structure was announced for the new entity, led by Anand Mahindra as Chairman, Vineet Nayyar as Vice Chairman and C. P. Gurnani as the CEO and Managing Director.
 The merger was announced to be complete on 25 June 2013, creating India's fifth largest software services company with a turnover of US$2.7 billion.
 Mahindra Satyam shareholders received two shares of Tech Mahindra stock for every 17 shares of Mahindra Satyam stock they owned.
 Shares in the new entity began trading on 12 July 2013.

 On 24 July 2013, a division bench of Andhra Pradesh High Court admitted a petition filed by Ekadanta Greenfields and Saptaswara Agro Farms challenging the Mahindra Satyam-Tech Mahindra merger order.
 The two firms argued that their objections to the merger had not been considered in full.

 Finances

-After the scandal hit, the companies revenue collapsed and the new new chairman, Vineet Nayyar, suggested that a turnaround would take three years.
+After the scandal hit, the company's revenue collapsed and the new chairman, Vineet Nayyar, suggested that a turnaround would take three years.
 By the April–June quarter of 2011, the company was profitable once again.
 In 2013 Mahindra Satyam declared a 30% dividend.
 Nayyar commented "The turnaround of Mahindra Satyam is symbolically and practically complete.
 The merger (with Tech Mahindra), which is in its penultimate phase, will open a new chapter for the company.
 We thank all stakeholders for supporting us during this crucial phase".